Wizards (film): Plot

 Earth has been devastated by a nuclear war.
 It takes 2 million years for the radioactive clouds to allow sunlight in.
-The humans who survived the apocalypse have been transformed into mutants, while humanity's true ancestors—fairies, elves and dwarves—resurface and live in the idyllic land of Montagar.
+The humans who survived the apocalypse have been transformed into mutants, while humanity's true ancestors – trolls, fairies, elves and dwarves – resurface and live in the idyllic land of Montagar.

 While her people celebrate 3,000 years of peace, Delia, queen of the fairies, falls into a trance and gives birth to twin wizards: the kindhearted Avatar and his evil, mutated brother Blackwolf.
 After Delia's death years later, Blackwolf attempts to usurp her leadership, but Avatar defeats him in a magical duel.
 Blackwolf leaves Montagar, vowing to return and "make this a planet where mutants rule".

-Three thousand years later, Blackwolf leads the dark land of Scortch, where he and his army of mutants and other evil creatures (orcs, goblins, trolls, dragons, etc.), salvage and restore ancient technology.
+Three thousand years later, Blackwolf leads the dark land of Scortch, where he and his army of mutants and other evil creatures salvage and restore ancient technology.
 He tries to attack Montagar twice, but is foiled when his mutant warriors become bored or sidetracked in the midst of battle.
 Blackwolf then discovers an old projector and reels of Nazi propaganda footage from World War II, using his magic to enhance it for psychological warfare: inspiring his own soldiers while horrifying enemy troops into submission.

 Meanwhile, in Montagar, Avatar trains the president's daughter, Elinore, to become a full-fledged fairy.
 Suddenly, the president is assassinated by Necron 99, a robot sent by Blackwolf to kill all believers in magic.
 Avatar subdues the robot and reconditions it for nonviolence, changing its name to Peace "in the hopes that he will bring it".
 Avatar learns from the robot that the "dream machine" – the projector – is Blackwolf's secret weapon.
 Avatar, Elinore, Peace, and the elf warrior Weehawk set out to destroy the projector and save the world from another Holocaust.